Using your Ad Speed Home dashboard

 These advertisers are sorted by their total contribution to user-visible latency (a combination of impressions served and creative load times).
 Green bar sections (left) generally indicate faster load times while orange bar (middle) or red bar (right) sections generally indicate slower load times.
 Hover over any of the bars in the chart to learn more about their distribution.
 Data is based on Ad Manager Historical data.

-If your ad speed grade is "Poor" or "Fair," you can run Publisher Ads Audits for Lighthouse to try and improve it.
+If your ad speed grade is "Poor" or "Fair" or the cost of latency is high, you can run Publisher Ads Audits for Lighthouse to try and improve it.

 Publisher Ads Audits for Lighthouse provides recommendations for improving ad speed and overall quality through a series of automated audits.
 To learn more, review the Publisher Ads Audits for Lighthouse documentation.